Find out about speech and language therapy apprenticeships, including advice for employers and latest news.

 The COVID-19 pandemic has meant that development work has been delayed, but we are pleased that the University of Essex have announced that they will run the apprenticeship from October 2022.
 Other universities are also actively considering whether to run the apprenticeship.

-The RCSLT and Health Education England will also be running an event in spring 2021 to bring together SLTs and universities interested in supporting this new apprenticeship for the profession.
+The RCSLT and Health Education England will also be running a virtual workshop event on 29 April 2021 to bring together SLTs and universities interested in supporting this new apprenticeship for the profession.
 Please see the link for the presentations and a recording of the event.

 Information for employers and universities